moonbeam-nyc/snorlax/README.md

 ## Why Snorlax?

-Sleeping your environments means:
+Sleeping your environments is the equivalent of turning off the lights at night.

-- **Cost savings**: Scale down your environments when they're not needed (e.g. overnight)
+- **Cost savings**: Scale down your environments when they're not needed (e.g. overnight), freeing up cloud resources
-  - If you sleep your deployments for 8 hours a day and weekends, you could save ~55% on your cloud bill (for those resources)
-- **Security**: Reduce the attack surface of your deployments when they're not needed
+- **Security**: Reduce the attack surface of your infrastructure when deployments are sleeping
-- **Environmentally friendly**: Reduce the energy consumption of your deployments when they're not needed
+- **Environmentally responsible**: Reduce the energy consumption of your infrastructure

+As a common example, if you sleep all of your staging/ephemeral deployments 8 hours each night and on weekends, that means they'll sleep ~55% of the month.
+**That means ~55% savings on your cloud bill for those resources.**

 ## See it in action